wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   flavors of deletes).
 These shouldn't be too hard to add.

 - There are still some HBase-specific classes that need to be refactored into `impl` packages.

+- TTL, keeping parts of a database in-memory, etc.

 ### General cleanup: